 Specimen Quality Standard

-Terms and conditions of the Fairfax Cryobank and Cryogenic Laboratories, Inc. (hereafter referred to as “Cryobank”) Anonymous and ID Option specimen quality standard:
+Terms and conditions of the Fairfax Cryobank and Cryogenic Laboratories, Inc. (hereafter referred to as “Cryobank”) Non-ID and ID specimen quality standard:

 b.
 The physician/clinic must follow the Cryobank’s printed thaw procedures enclosed in each shipment.
 Thaw procedures may vary among specimen types.

 c.
 Our specimen quality standard applies at the time of thaw and prior to any post-thaw processing.
 Sperm cells will be lost in the process of washing a specimen.
 A pre-processing count must be taken to determine if the specimen meets the Specimen Quality Standard.
 If the physician’s office is not able to provide a pre-processing count and the specimen was washed and/or processed before use, you can expect the total motile cell (TMC) count to be less than the stated quality standard.
 We back our quality standard at the time of thaw only.

 d.
 Specimens stored outside the Cryobank longer than 120 days are not eligible for refunds or credits.
 We do not have control over the storage and handling practices of outside laboratories or at other storage facilities.